shmuelgb/Wikipedia_Race/README.md

 ## Description:

-Wikipedia Race is a web app which enables the users to play online live Wikipedia race with each other.
+Wikipedia Race is a web app that enables users to play online live Wikipedia race with each other.

-The app creates and updates game sessions on back server, and uses it to sync session details between the users.
+The app creates and updates game sessions on the back server, and uses it to sync session details between the users.

 ## Visit Live Demo: